Abhi-80me/Dream-House/README.md

-# Dream House - Property Marketplace
+# The Villa - Property Marketplace

-Dream House is a modern property marketplace platform that enables users to browse, buy, sell, and rent properties.
+The Villa is a modern property marketplace platform that enables users to browse, buy, sell, and rent properties.
 The application features user authentication, property management, and messaging capabilities with a responsive UI built using Next.js and Tailwind CSS.

 ![Screenshot](public/main.png)